 Everyone has to start at the beginning, right?
 If you’ve recently signed up to pole fitness classes, you’re probably already fixated by pole fitness superstars on YouTube and Instagram.
 All of these dancers started by learning some basic pole tricks, just like you!
-This article contains some classic pole dancing moves for beginners that you’ll probably learn very early along your pole fitness journey.
+This article contains some classic beginner pole moves for new dancers.
+In a class environment, you will probably learn very early along your pole fitness journey.

 It can be quite daunting when you start learning how to pole dance.
 There are so many different things to remember, your instructor should explain things well and be patient when you’re learning a new move.

 The tricks in this article are designed for beginner pole dancers, most beginner moves are staples for pole dancers of all levels.
 These tricks will also help with your strength building and general conditioning that will help you transition to more intermediate and advanced moves.